With so many rides, shows, and attractions, it can be hard to know where to start at Disney World. But don’t worry, we’re here to help!

 It did get a major facelift and a new name.
 Most notably, it received lots of new parking, a slew of new stores (many of which are designer names) and several new restaurants.

-What Entertainment does Disney World Offer?
+Notable Entertainment Offerings at Disney World

 I get this question from Disney Vacationers all the time- “What is there to do at Disney?”